dschniepp/Laravel-OAuth2-Server/readme.md

 	$oauth_strg = new OAuth2StorageLaravel();
 	$oauth_strg->addClient($client_id, $client_secret, $redirect_uri);

->You can create a route in routes.php to create it
+>You can create a route in routes.php to add client

 ## Example